 The program consists of twenty Saturday morning classes, each two and a half hours long during the academic year, and additional time is allocated for special projects outside the classroom.
-Each twenty-week course has space for twenty-five students in grades 5 and 6 combined, grades 7 and 8 combined and grades 9 and 10 combined.
+Each twenty-week course has space for twenty-five to thirty students in grades 5 and 6 combined, grades 7 and 8 combined and grades 9 and 10 combined.
 For each section, a team of five expertly gifted educators collaborates to set forth the syllabus, pedagogy, design of challenging problems, activities, and assessment instruments.

 Sample topics covered include: